hortonhearsadan/aoc-rs/README.md

 # aoc-rs

-Advetn of Code challengees in rust
+Advetn of Code challenges in rust